Graduate School Professional Development Awards (GSPDA)

 - Budget documentation that references and justifies expected costs

-- Conference or workshop acceptance notification, including event dates and location; optional: event brochure, agenda, and/or other related materials
+- Conference, workshop, or host institution acceptance notification, including event dates and location; optional: event brochure, agenda, and/or other related materials

 - Recommendation form or letter from your advisor (required) and your Director of Graduate Studies (preferred) for all students (except Engineering).

-- A listing (CV) of professional development activities and/or external funding applications, successful or not, related or unrelated to the opportunity you are currently pursuing -- if you have previously received a GSPDA
+- If you have previously received a GSPDA: attach a CV including a list of professional development activities and/or external funding applications: successful or not, related or unrelated to the opportunity you are currently pursuing; can be past, present, or pending.

 - IRB approval documentation, if your research involves human subjects